AP-CSA-JAVA/CSA_JAVA-Course/README.md

 - [ ] Students are responsible for makeup work when absent.
 Please refer to the district policy regarding make up work when students are absent.
 - [ ] *To make up a quiz or a test, it is the student’s responsibility to contact the teacher with two weeks upon their return to set an agreed upon date & time.*
-  - [ ] Make-ups will be done either before or after school
+  - [ ] Make-ups or retakes will be done either before or after school
 - [ ] <u>Handouts</u> will be placed in a makeup folder with the student's name and it is the student’s responsibility to check this folder when they return before consulting the instructor.